COVID-19 & Clery Act Compliance

-For questions regarding the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, please contact the Santa Clara University Compliance Coordinator at email@example.com
+For questions regarding the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, please contact the Santa Clara University Risk and Compliance Coordinator at firstname.lastname@example.org

-View more information about Risk Management and Compliance at the University
+View more information about Risk Management & Compliance at the University

 The Jeanne Clery Act defines a Campus Security Authority (CSA) as individual with "significant responsibility for student and campus activities."
 This effectively includes employees of a campus police department, other individuals with campus security responsibility, and other officials who work closely with students in areas such as athletics, health care, and student life.

 It is important that people who are identified as CSAs comply with the Jeanne Clery Act reporting requirements.

 Examples of individuals who generally meet the criteria for being campus security authorities include: